-Supervised internships are required for the Public Relations and Advertising sequences along with the Magazine specialization within the News-Editorial sequence.
-Other students may take advantage of an internship as a journalism elective.
-No more than four mass-communication internship credits, regardless of the discipline in which they are earned, may be applied toward a student's degree.
+Supervised internships are required for the Public Relations sequence along with the Magazine specialization within the News-Editorial sequence.
+Other journalism students may take advantage of an internship as a journalism elective.
+No more than three mass-communication internship credits, regardless of the discipline in which they are earned, may be applied toward a student's degree.
 Dr. Greig Stewart is the Coordinator of the Journalism Internship Program, 1118 Journalism Building, 405-2380.

 The Annapolis and Washington bureaus of the Capital News Service are staffed by students and supervised by College instructors.
 Through curricular programs, students cover state and legislative news for client papers around the region.
-Students are required to report breaking news by afternoon deadlines, write profiles and cover state agencies.
-This is a fulltime, semester-long program, on site at the two bureau locations.
+Students are required to report breaking news by afternoon deadlines, write profiles, and cover state agencies.
+This is a full-time, semester-long program, on site at the two bureau locations.
+Capital News Service is coordinated by Mr. Chris Callahan, 1118 Journalism Building, 405-2380